To and for

 (5) It would thus be INCORRECT to say the following:

-- I’m really angry at you to stealing my lunch money!
+- I’m furious at you to stealing my lunch money!
 INCORRECT

 - I was told to leave them alone to upsetting them, apparently.
 INCORRECT